microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.9.2 Schema Extensions for Dynamic Columns

-If `SQL_ATTR_DYNAMIC_COLUMNS` is true, tables that support properties not defined in SQLColumns are returned from SQLTables using the new “`OPEN TABLE`” table type.
-If `SQL_ATTR_DYNAMIC_COLUMNS` is false, such tables are returned with a table type of "`TABLE`".
+If `SQL_ATTR_DYNAMIC_COLUMNS` is true, tables that support properties not defined in SQLColumns are returned from SQLTables using the new `“OPEN TABLE”` table type.
+If `SQL_ATTR_DYNAMIC_COLUMNS` is false, such tables are returned with a table type of `"TABLE"`.

 ### 3.9.3 Query Extensions for Dynamic Columns